Snap Files Long-Awaited IPO, Seeks $3B

 Snapchat's parent company, Snap Inc., unveiled its initial public offering prospectus [PDF] Thursday night.
 Venice, Calif-based Snap confidentially filed for the IPO in November under rules for emerging companies with revenues of less than $1 billion.
 This debut is the first time potential investors have gotten solid information about the company’s financials.

 Some of the numbers are, not surprisingly, typical of a startup — even a widely popular one.

-The company posted a loss of $514.64 million in 2016, greater than the $372.89 million, the previous year.
+The company posted a loss of $514.6 million in 2016, greater than its $372.9 million loss the previous year.
 It had 158 million daily active users in the fourth quarter of 2016 and the average revenue per user was $1.05 for that quarter, compared to $0.31 for the same period in 2015.
 Engagement was strong, with time spent on the site at 25 to 30 minutes a day per user.

 And oh yes, there was this: Snap now has $404.5 million in advertising, a little over two years after it began monetizing its site.